 - salt and freshly ground pepper

-- 5 oz leafy greens (arugula spinach or mixed greens), washed and dried
+- 5 ounces leafy greens (arugula, spinach or mixed greens), washed and dried

-- 2 oz parmesan cheese shaved into ribbons with a vegetable peeler
+- 2 ounces Parmesan cheese, shaved into ribbons with a vegetable peeler

-Heat 1 Tbsp of the olive oil in a skillet over medium heat.
+- Heat 1 tablespoon of the olive oil in a skillet over medium heat.
 Add prosciutto and fry until crisp, stirring often.
 Transfer to a plate lined with paper towel to cool and set aside.
 When cool, crumble or chop coarsely.

-Whisk vinegar and honey together until smooth in a large bowl.
+- Whisk vinegar and honey together until smooth in a large bowl.
 Slowly pour the remaining olive oil in, whisking constantly.
-Stir in sliced figs, shallot, 1/4 tsp salt and 1/4 tsp pepper.
+Stir in sliced figs, shallot, ¼ teaspoon salt and ¼ teaspoon pepper.
 Add arugula and toss until arugula is evenly covered.
 Divide arugula evenly among 6 bowls.
 Top each portion with some prosciutto, walnuts and Parmesan cheese.